 Technology and innovation are evolving exponentially - driving changes to patterns of production, consumption and ways of working.
 Exxaro is focused on both driving and leveraging those changes that can positively impact our business's value and sustainability.
 We apply our collective knowledge, skills and resources to ensure our business is responsive while safeguarding our people, assets and the business.

-We strive to positively impact our intellectual capital through:Maintaining our competitive advantage through innovation and digitalisation by 2030
+We strive to positively impact our intellectual capital through:

-Using our intellectual capital and differentiation to transition our already successful business into a company that remains sustainable, growth orientated, values driven into the future Becoming a leading international renewable solutions provider
+- · Maintaining our competitive advantage through innovation and digitalisation - Using our intellectual capital and differentiation to transition our already successful business into a company that remains sustainable, growth orientated, values driven into the future - Becoming a leading international renewable solutions provider by 2030

-Material theme Matter Our strategic response Our impact on the SDGs Adapting to a changing context Geopolitical context Country risk Supporting a just transition to a low-carbon economy Transition at speed and scale Make our minerals and energy businesses thrive Become a catalyst for ₩ 12 ₩ 18 ₩ 17 Executing our strategy Portfolio optimisation (coal and investment) Diversify into minerals Build a leading global renewable energy solutions business Implementing high-impact socio- economic development programmes economic growth and environmental stewardship • Proactive reputation management Not prime of the second s Driving business resilience Capital allocation Cyber risk Innovation and digitalisation
+Material theme Matter Our strategic response Our impact on the SDGs Adapting to a changing context Country risk Supporting a just transition to a low-carbon economy • Make our minerals and energy businesses thrive • Become a catalyst for energy businesses thrive • Become a catalyst for 12 Executing our strategy Portfolio optimisation (coal and investment) Diversify into minerals Build a leading global renewable energy solutions business Implementing high-impact socioeconomic development programmes economic growth and environmental stewardship • Proactive reputation management ACCURATE OF THE PROPERTY OF THE COAL STATE OF TH Driving business resilience Capital allocationCyber riskInnovation and digitalisation